yacitus/SSAuction-Live/README.md

 * make Rostered Players table on team & auction pages sortable, add column for datetime rostered
 * Auto-Nomination Queue page: show Nominations Per Team
 * Auto-Nomination Queue page: highlight top N players where N = Nominations Per Team
+* allow teams of the same name, as long as they're not in the same auction

 ## Phoenix